solana-labs/solana-web3.js/README.md

 [semantic-release-image]: https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg
 [semantic-release-url]: https://github.com/semantic-release/semantic-release

-# Solana JavaScript SDK
+# Solana JavaScript SDK - Interact with the Solana Blockchain

 Use this to interact with accounts and programs on the Solana network through the Solana [JSON RPC API](https://docs.solana.com/apps/jsonrpc-api).

 ## Installation

-### For use in Node.js or a web application
+### Installation for Node.js or Web Applications

 ```
 $ npm install --save @solana/web3.js